Voter identification laws: Brazil

-Since 2006 the Brazilian Electoral Justice is re-registering voters with biometric identification.
-In the 2014 elections more than 22 million voters out of 141 million will be identified by fingerprints.
+Since 2006, the Brazilian Electoral Justice has been re-registering voters with biometric identification.
+For the 2014 elections, it was predicted that more than 22 million voters out of 141 million would be identified by fingerprints.

 Canada

 Federal elections

 In Canada, the Federal government mails an Elections Canada registration confirmation card, which the voter takes to the polling station.
 The card tells the individual where and when to vote.
 Voters must prove their identity and address with one of three options: